 Business Information Technology Enrichment is an 8th grade year-long elective offering the students an opportunity to engage in a variety of technologies, software, and tools.
-Topics include, but are not limited to graphic design, computer science, financial literacy, artificial intelligence, and game design.
-Students will be exposed to many experiences in our makerspace where they will be able to create, problem solve, and become familiar with the latest trends in technology to become 21st century learners, problem solvers, and design thinkers.
+Topics include, but are not limited to graphic design, computer science, and game design.
+Students will be exposed to many experiences in our makerspace where they will be able to create, solve problems, and become familiar with the latest trends in technology to become a 21st century learners, problem solvers, and design thinkers.

-Please note that only one section of each of these courses is available with a maximum enrollment of 24.
+\Please note that only one section of each of these courses is available with a maximum enrollment of 24.